JetBrains/Qodana/topics/jvm-draft.md

 If you are using Linux, you should be able to run Docker under your current [non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), check the [installation page](https://github.com/JetBrains/qodana-cli/releases/latest) for details.

-Here are some examples of how you can run %product% locally.
+Here are the examples of how you can run %product% locally.

 <tabs group="cli-settings">
     <tab group-key="qodana-cli" title="Qodana CLI">